ska-sa/katdal/doc/mvf_v4.rst

     debugging information about the streams and connections between them.

-``sdp_capture_block_id`` (string)
+``sdp_capture_block_id`` (string) — sensor
-    A sensor that is updated with the ID of each capture block.
+    All capture block IDs seen so far.
 This should not be confused with ``capture_block_id``, which indicates the default capture block ID that should be consulted when the file is opened without specifying a capture block ID.

 ``sdp_image_tag`` (string)
     The Docker image tag for the Docker images forming the realtime SDP